sparisi/gym_minatar/README.md

     After an entity leaves the screen (or is collected, if treasure) some time must pass before a new one randomly appears in the same row.
     Over time, entity speed increases and respawn wait time decreases.
-    The game ends when the player is collides with an enemy.
+    The game ends when the player is hit by an enemy.
     The player has 5 actions (LEFT, DOWN, RIGHT, UP, NO-OP) and the observation space has 3 channels for (in order): player position (1), enemies position and trail (-1 moving left, 1 moving right), treasures position and trail (-1 moving